Workforce Development and Continuing Education

 Cheryl Wieser, Testing Coordinator

-BPCC’s Testing Center is a high-stakes testing center that provides services for the workforce, BPCC CIT and CIS students, and students attending other colleges.
-Test services include industry-based certifications and licensure exams, credit by examination, distance education exam proctoring, and delivery of national paper-based exams.
+BPCC’s Testing Center is a high-stakes testing center that provides services for the workforce, BPCC students, students attending other colleges, individuals earning their high school equivalency test (HiSET), and members of the military.
+Test services include HiSET (Louisiana’s High School Equivalency Test), industry-based certifications and licensure exams, information technology certifications, credit by examination, distance education exam proctoring, and delivery of national paper-based exams.

 BPCC’s BAFB National Test Center delivers DANTES-funded CLEP and DSST exams to eligible members of the military, self-pay CLEP and DSST exams to military dependents and others with Base access, and delivery of CLEP and DSST exams to veterans and others eligible for reimbursement.
 Distance education exam proctoring is also available in the National Test Center.
-To register online for a CLEP or DSST exam, or to schedule a distance education exam appointment, go to the Testing Center web site.
+To register online for a CLEP or DSST exam, or to schedule a distance education proctoring exam appointment, go to the Testing Center web site.
+Click to Register Now to Test at BAFB.
+Find more information email firstname.lastname@example.org or call 318-678-6002.

 The National Test Center is also an authorized Pearson VUE Test Center.